The Main Types of Golf Grass

 Regardless of whether you choose natural or artificial golf grass, putting greens with improved performance characteristics have been continuously developed over the last few years.
 The area in which you live and the level of shading will be a huge determinant for which grass you should use.
 The amount of time on your hands will also be a big consideration, as those with less time won’t be able to maintain the appearance of natural grass as well.
 For an easier and more convenient option for busy golf-loving households, artificial golf grass may be the best choice.

 If you’re interested in our artificial golf grass, Forever Green Lawns provide quality artificial putting greens and golf grass to make your dream mini-course at home.
-Contact us with your measurements and photos today, or simply contact us to find out more about what we do.
+Find out more about costs here and contact us with your measurements and photos today, or simply contact us to find out more about what we do.